Don't like to read?

 The Journal of Traumatic Stress, conducted a study evaluating the relationship that may link PTSD and sleep disorders such as insomnia.
 Research from the study concluded that individuals suffering from PTSD and insomnia engaged in unpredictable sleep habits in comparison to those suffering from only insomnia.
 Many veterans battling PTSD and insomnia are often misdiagnosed primarily for insomnia.

 Many studies suggest that there may be a significant correlation between veterans with PTSD and sleep disorders, such as sleep apnea and insomnia.
-Researchers are scouting multiple avenues to treat veterans without having to take mind altering medications that can have severe side effects when taken over an extended period.
+As a result, researchers are scouting multiple avenues to treat veterans without taking mind-altering medications that can have severe side effects when taken over an extended period.

 By Jhayla D. Tyson